LLNL/sundials/doc/shared/suntimestepheuristics/SUNTimestepHeuristics_Unconstrained.rst

    This constructor function creates and allocates memory for a SUNTimestepHeuristics_Unconstrained object, and initializes its ``nst_acc`` counter to zero.

-The only argument is the SUNDIALS context object.
-Upon successful completion it will return a :c:type:`SUNTimestepHeuristics` object; otherwise it will return ``NULL``.
+   :param sunctx: the :c:type:`SUNContext` object (see :numref:`SUNDIALS.SUNContext`).
+   :returns: If successful, a SUNTimestepHeuristics_Unconstrained object.
+If
+             unsuccessful, a ``NULL`` pointer will be returned.